PrefectHQ/prefect/docs/cloud/concepts/flows.md

 ### GraphQL <Badge text="GQL"/>

 You can control how the API versions your flows by providing a `versionGroupId` whenever you register a flow (exposed via the `version_group_id` keyword argument in `flow.register`).
-Flows which provide the same `versionGroupId` will be considered versions of each other.
-By default, flows with the same name in the same Project will be given the same `versionGroupId` and are considered "versions" of each other.
+Flows registered with the same `versionGroupId` will be considered versions of each other.
+By default, flows with the same name in the same project will be given the same `versionGroupId` and are considered "versions" of each other.
 Anytime you register a new version of a flow, the Prefect API will automatically "archive" the old version in place of the newly registered flow.
 Archiving means that the old version's schedule is set to "Paused" and no new flow runs can be created.

 ```graphql
 mutation {